• Skip to primary navigation

 View of the refrigerator once all meal prep for weight loss is done.

 Once you’re done with your meal prep, make sure you let your meals cool down before transferring them to airtight containers and storing them in the fridge, but make sure you don’t keep your food in room temperature for more than two hours.
-If you are using meal prep containers and have stored your cooked meal prep well, it can last in the fridge for up to 7 days.
-Some foods will keep longer than others, which is something to consider when prepping 7 days at a time.
+If you are using meal prep containers and have stored your cooked meal prep well, I've found mine can stay for up to 5-7 days, depending on what I'm prepping.
+Some foods can last longer than others, and you can always meal prep every few days to follow food storage safety standards.
+If you prep your meals twice a week, that will help keep your food as fresh as possible.

 To make sure your veggies stay fresh in the fridge up to twice as long, a great tip is to soak them in ice cold water for 15 minutes and them store them in the fridge with a wet cloth or a damp paper towel.